Flightless cormorant: In popular culture

-A subplot of the 2003 film Master and Commander: The Far Side of the World sees the character Stephen Maturin (Paul Bettany) searching for flightless cormorants in the Galapagos Islands.
-In the film's last line, the character Jack Aubrey (Russell Crowe) tells Maturin, who is anxious to return to the Galapagos to capture the bird, that "it's not going anywhere."
+A subplot of the 2003 film Master and Commander: The Far Side of the World sees Royal Navy surgeon and naturalist Stephen Maturin (Paul Bettany) discovering and then searching for flightless cormorants in the Galápagos Islands during the Napoleonic wars in 1805.
+In the film's last line, the ship's captain Jack Aubrey (Russell Crowe) tells Maturin, who is anxious to return to the Galápagos to capture the bird, that "it's not going anywhere."
+In reality Nannopterum harrisi would not be formally discovered until 1897 by the species' namesake, naturalist Charles Miller Harris, on an expedition sponsored by Walter Rothschild, who chose the name.